ghostFaceKillah/mini-self-driving-car/src/writeup.md

 refined servo-style motor at front.
 These use PWM pulse width modulation and need a special hardware controller.

+Luckily this one was not that expensive, 20-30 euro so still has simplified steering with standard(what's the posh word?) engine.

 Remote control was too slow, fixed by buying faster intercae

 ### Machine learning

+Nvidia paper, Udacity